utcompling/textgrounder/README.txt

 }
 }}}

-There are two main apps, each of which does a different task:

-1. Document geolocation.
+The main application is opennlp.textgrounder.geolocate.GeolocateApp, which does document geolocation.
 This identifies the location of a document.
 Training documents are currently described simply by (smoothed) unigram or bigram distributions, i.e. counts of the words, or combinations of two words, seen in the document.
 In addition, each document optionally can be tagged with a location (specified as a pair of latitude/longitude values), used for training and evaluation; some other per-document data exists as well, much of it currently underused or not used at all.
 The documents themselves are often Wikipedia articles, but the source data can come from anywhere (e.g. Twitter feeds, i.e. concatenation of all tweets from a given user).
 Evaluation is either on documents from the same source as the training documents, or from some other source, e.g.  chapters from books stored in PCL-Travel format.

-2. KML generation.
-This generates per-word cell distributions of the sort used in the ACP strategy (--strategy=average-cell-probability), then outputs KML files for given words showing the distribution of the words across the Earth.

-A third, not-yet-written app is for simultaneous segmentation and geolocation.
+It is eventually planned to implement simultaneous segmentation and geolocation.
 This assumes that a document is composed of segments of unknown size, each of which refers to a different location, and simultaneously finds the best segmentation and best location of each segment.

------- Introduction to the Toponym Subproject ------

-WRITE ME.
+A number of utility applications are also provided:

+1. opennlp.textgrounder.postprocess.AnalyzeResults: This application can
+   be used to analyze the textdb-format results file outputted by the main TextGrounder geolocate application and compute other sorts of derived results.

+2. opennlp.textgrounder.geolocate.GenerateKMLApp: This generates per-word
+   cell distributions of the sort used in the ACP ranker (--ranker=average-cell-probability), then outputs KML files for given words showing the distribution of the words across the Earth.

+3. opennlp.textgrounder.geolocate.WriteCellDistApp: This generates the
+   same sort of per-work cell distributions as in `GenerateKMLApp`, but then writes out the distributions directly as a set of words and probabilities, so that they can later be read in by another program.
+   Data is written out in the textdb format (see `README.preprocess`).

+4. opennlp.textgrounder.geolocate.WriteGridApp: This writes out the
+   characteristics of the grid of cells over the Earth's surface that is generated upon reading in a corpus of documents, describing all of the non-empty cells by their bounding box, document centroid, most "salient" document (if a measure of document saliency, e.g. population or count of inward-pointing links, has been included in the corpus), and other properties.
+It is written in a textdb format (see above).

+5. opennlp.textgrounder.preprocess.ParseTweets: This is a preprocessing
+   application that parses tweets in various ways, optionally filtering and/or grouping them by user, time, etc.  Numerous options are provided.
+   It is used to read raw JSON-format tweets and generate the textdb-formatted corpus needed as input to TextGrounder, although it can also read and write other formats, so that (e.g.) it can both read and write JSON tweets or a textdb corpus, or output raw text or a list of filenames.
+See `README.preprocess` for more information, and also try running `ParseTweets --help`.

+6. opennlp.textgrounder.preprocess.FrobTextDB: This application can
+   be used to modify a textdb database or corpus in various ways, e.g. adding, deleting or renaming a field.
+It is used in particular during preprocessing of data to split a corpus into training/dev/test subcorpora.

+7. There are various other utility applications for preprocessing and postprocessing data of various sorts.

 ------ Introduction to the Poligrounder Subproject ------